netfoundry/minimal-mistakes/docs/_pages/v2/tools.md

 These steps apply to both demos

+1. Make sure you have Python3 and `pip3 --version` ([install](https://pip.pypa.io/en/stable/installing/)).
-1. create a working directory like "netfoundry-demo"
+1. Create a working directory like "netfoundry-demo".
-1. [create an API account](/v2/guides/authentication/#get-an-api-account) and save it in the working directory as "credentials.json"
+1. [Create an API account](/v2/guides/authentication/#get-an-api-account) and save it in the working directory as "credentials.json".
-1. in your terminal, change directory to the working directory
+1. In your terminal, change directory to the working directory.

 ### Demo 1: Router-hosted Services